 19) 69% of people prefer video over text when learning about a product or service.

 It’s easier for many people to learn important info by watching a video than by trawling through a block of text to find out about something.
 It saves them time, it’s more enjoyable, and it helps them learn all they need to know about the product.

 20) Viewers retain 95% of the information after watching a video.

-21) Six out of 10 people prefer online platforms over TV.
+21) 60% of people prefer online platforms to TV.

 (Think With Google)